 That’s why it’s important to consider your specific brand awareness objectives.
 These help you find the right tools to measure brand awareness for your key performance indicators (KPIs) and audience.
 Once you have these brand-awareness metrics at your fingertips, you can use them to launch performance marketing campaigns and calculate customer acquisition cost — taking your marketing operation to the next level.

-Bonus: How to Measure Brand Awareness Campaigns with Taboola
+Which KPIs do we use to Measure Brand Awareness Campaigns with Taboola?

 You can use a content discovery platform such as Taboola to correctly and comprehensively measure brand awareness and analyze your brand awareness KPIs.